manamamba/lawn-mowing-platformer/README.md

 which is a parent class of the rigid body component (UBoxComponent) on my mower.
 Increasing these variables’ values caused the floating mower to slow down after being moved or rotated by applying a sort of friction.</p>

-<p>For the starting point of my traces, I initialized const FVector ( x, y, z ) member variables storing positions
+<p>For the starting point of my traces, I initialized const FVector (x, y, z) member variables storing positions
-relative to the local space of my new mower class ( MowerRC.cpp and MowerRC.h ).
-Then I defined two structs, FRayCastGroup and FLocalOrigins, to more easily pass the FHitResult member variables ( used to store information about what the trace hits) and the trace starting point FVectors into the functions where I call the line trace for each corner of the mower.
+relative to the local space of my new mower class (MowerRC.cpp / MowerRC.h).
+Then I defined two structs, FRayCastGroup and FLocalOrigins, to more easily pass the FHitResult member variables (used to store information about what the trace hits) and the trace starting point FVectors into the functions where I call a line trace for each corner of the mower.
 Using Transform calls, the FVectors passed in could be used to initialize new FVectors that relate to those starting points on the mower, but in world space.
 Just as in the video, since there are four points at which force is applied, the amount of force required to oppose gravity divided by four would mean that the compression of the raycasts should be around 0.25 of 1.0.</p>